mjmccans/hassio-addon-airthings/README.md

 ### Scanning for Airthings Devices

-When you first load the add-on the configuration defaults to a blank devices mac address, and if no valid mac address is provided then the add-on will enter into a scanning mode.
+When you first load the add-on the configuration defaults to a blank mac address, and if no valid mac address is provided then the add-on will enter into a scanning mode.
 This will cause the add-on to search for Airthings devices,  output a recommended configuration and then exit.

 After starting the add-on, go to the `Log` tab and hit the `REFRESH` button until a recommended configuration is shown.
-Once shown, copy that configuration and paste it into the `Configuration` tab, and then edits the `name` for each device as appropriate.
+Once shown, copy that configuration into the `Configuration` tab, and then edit the `name` for each device as appropriate.

 ### Example Configuration